 The participants also explored the importance of personal branding, with Hania leading a discussion on how to effectively present oneself as a leader.
 In a more personal and reflective activity, the participants identified the values they hold closely to their characters as previous activities posted questions on how well they know themselves and what were their aspirations, motivations, and inspirations for being a female activist.
 This was followed by a collaborative brainstorming session, where participants, guided by IFLRY Secretary-General Tirza Drent from Netherlands, developed project ideas aimed at empowering others and advancing the cause of women in leadership.

 To close the program, IFRLY shared this message with the participants: “If you have any stories about your country that you’d like to share, please reach out to us.
 If you have any achievements, news, or updates, we’d love to hear them.
-Remember, within this group, you have people who support you, celebrate your successes, and are cheering you on, no matter how far apart we may be.
+Remember, within this group, you have people who support you, celebrate your successes, and are cheering you on, no matter how far apart we may be.”

 Reflecting on the experience, Chelse said: “It is always remarkable to build new connections, listen to refreshing perspectives on different issues, and still find common ground in crafting solutions that will help us deepen our views and generate quality self-reflection.
 And it is far more thrilling to think that these initiatives and conversations by these amazing women and youth happen in the same room as we are.”
 Echoing on those thoughts, Julienne also shared that: “Working with CALD, I’ve seen time and again how programs like this create powerful and inspiring leaders, and of course, build long-lasting connections.
 We return to our countries and organizations with minds ready to tackle any obstacles and hearts full of inspiring stories and warmth from the bonds we’ve formed.
-We are incredibly thankful to IFLRY and CALD for this opportunity.
+We are incredibly thankful to IFLRY and CALD for this opportunity.”

-Categorised in:
+Categorised in: News Article

 This post was written by CALD